obaidullah-miazi-dev/Helping-Hands-Website/README.md

 ## Future Improvements

 Add comment or feedback section in events.

 Implement notification system for joined users.

 Allow image uploads via Firebase Storage.

 Implement pagination on event lists.

+## Developed by Obaidullah Miazi

+Email: obaidullahmiazi.dev@gmail.com

+LinkedIn: www.linkedin.com/in/obaidullah-miazi

+“Together we can make a difference — One event at a time.”